 1.5 cup shallots, sliced

 2 tbsp. garlic, chopped

 1 tbsp. olive oil

-Sauté garlic and onions for 3 minutes on medium heat in the olive oil, add spices, and sauté for an additional 3 minutes, and add sweet potatoes.
+Sauté garlic and onions for 3 minutes on medium heat in the olive oil, add spices and sauté for an additional 3 minutes, then add sweet potatoes.

-Continue cooking for an additional 5 minutes, and add almond milk, maple syrup, and vegetable stock.
+Continue cooking for an additional 5 minutes, then add almond milk, maple syrup, and vegetable stock.

 Simmer for 30 minutes until sweet potatoes are tender.